ivanatorresf/ivanatorresf/README.md

 ### Hi there 👋, my name is Ivan
 #### This is my profile in which I have worked lately and in the projects that I have collaborated with
-This is my profile in which I have worked lately and in the projects that I have collaborated with

 ![me](https://github.com/ivanatorresf/ivanatorresf/blob/a5484f22fa305ac87adbfd2345f3441b074d299e/Modern-Presentation.png)